deekayen/aidstoscoutmastership/manuscript/appendix.md

 1. What do you consider to be the difference between "Education" and "Instruction"?
 2. What is your view of Military Drill as a means of training boys in character?
 State briefly its advantages and disadvantages.
-3. What are the objects, advantages, and disadvantages of the Patrol System - that is, having Patrols as units in the Troop under full control of their Patrol Leaders?
+3. What are the objects, advantages, and disadvantages of the Patrol System—that is, having Patrols as units in the Troop under full control of their Patrol Leaders?
 4. How do you start to teach a boy tracking?
 What is the object of teaching him?
 5. Which Scout Badges do you consider best calculated to develop "character" in the boy?
 6. Draw up a programme for a day's work in Camp, particularly for the purpose of training the boys in character.
 Give your reasons for the different practices selected.